huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Owls
 - [ ] Hawks

 #### Stockholm Syndrome is when hostages bond with their captors.
-What city’s syndrome sees captors bond with their hostages?
+What city's syndrome sees captors bond with their hostages?

 - [ ] Paris
 - [x] Lima
 - [ ] London

-#### “Knights of the Old Republic”, “The Force Unleashed”, and “Jedi: Survivor” are video games based on what franchise?
+#### "Knights of the Old Republic", "The Force Unleashed", and "Jedi: Survivor" are video games based on what franchise?

 - [x] Star Wars
 - [ ] Fast and Furious
 - [ ] Transformers

-#### Early in the run of the original “Star Trek”, what reason did NBC execs give for wanting to get rid of Spock?
+#### Early in the run of the original "Star Trek", what reason did NBC execs give for wanting to get rid of Spock?

 - [ ] He was too cold
 - [ ] He was boring